Dale Winton

 Dale Jonathan Winton (22 May 1955 – 18 April 2018) was an English radio DJ and television presenter.
 He presented the shows Supermarket Sweep from 1993 until 2001 and again in 2007, the National Lottery game show In It to Win It between 2002 and 2016 and the 2008 series of Hole in the Wall.
 Winton also presented Pets Win Prizes (1995–96) and The Other Half (1997–2002).

 Early life

 Winton was born on 22 May 1955 to a Jewish father, Gary Winton, and actress Sheree Winton, a Jewish convert.
-Winton's father died on the day of his bar mitzvah and so he was brought up by his mother.
-Winton's mother died by suicide in 1976 while suffering from depression.
+Winton's father died on the day of his bar mitzvah, after which he was brought up by his mother.
+Winton's mother took her own life in 1976 by taking a barbiturate overdose, while suffering from depression.

 Career

 Radio

 Winton started DJing in clubs in Richmond in 1972, where he met Steve Allen, the LBC radio presenter.
 The two remained friends thereafter, and lived together for a period as well as going on holiday together.
 From there he had a selection of jobs including selling timeshares.
 In 1982, Winton moved to London and began his entertainment career on the London club circuit, where he DJ'd at weekends.
 This led him to the United Biscuits Radio Network where he did a variety of jobs working for Adrian Love, before getting his own morning show.
 From here he joined Radio Trent in Nottingham, where he presented a weekend show, moving to the weekday mid-morning show, before leaving in 1985, and going on to work at a number of other local radio stations including Chiltern Radio, Beacon Radio (in Wolverhampton, for 3 years) as well as Blue Danube Radio in Vienna, Austria.

 In 2000, Winton took over from Alan Freeman to present Pick of the Pops on BBC Radio 2, and hosted the show until 30 October 2010, when Tony Blackburn replaced him.
 Winton sat in for Steve Wright and Liza Tarbuck on BBC Radio 2, covering the latter's Saturday show in September 2013 and November–December 2016.